By Tara Todras-Whitehill

-But there are still many that view women in traditional roles, even though this debate went by the the wayside decades ago in places like the US.
+But there are still many who view women in traditional roles, even though that debate endead decades ago in places like the U.S.

 But opinions like his are becoming less common, and women are gaining ground in the business world.
 And they hope their increasing business clout will give them political influence as well.

 Sign up for The Top of the World, delivered to your inbox every weekday morning.